Cyriaque Lamar

 “Sorry,” said Tippi, hooves soft.

-They swam with the invincibility of youth, leaping in the spray and capering sebaceous.
+They sliced through the shallows, at one with the salt, swimming with the invincibility of youth, leaping in the spray and capering sebaceous.

 “They’re juveniles,” realized Lina.
 “Siblings, I’m assuming.”